 Two-year Associate Degree in Classical Ballet

 To our great delight, we got permission from the Accreditation Organisation of the Netherlands and Flanders (NVAO) for a new form of education within the NBA: the two-year Associate Degree in Classical Ballet.
-Starting in the coming academic year, it will be possible for NBA students to take this relatively new course within professional education – co-existing with Bachelor’s and Master’s degrees – and to complete it in two years with an Associate Degree certificate at higher professional education level.
+Starting in 2020-2021, it will be possible for NBA students to take this relatively new course within professional education – co-existing with Bachelor’s and Master’s degrees – and to complete it in two years with an Associate Degree certificate at higher professional education level.

 The official report by the NVAO – the organisation that decides whether a new course can be introduced – still has to be published, but the organisation informed us on 13 March that their assessment of our new Associate Degree (AD) course was positive.